mkellnhofer/work-log/README.md

   - with contract details like first work day, daily working hours and annual vacation days
 - UI
   - Log View: to show recent entries (with summary and gap/conflict highlighting)
-  - Search View: to search entries by type, date, ...
   - Overview View: to show a monthly overview and export a timesheet
   - responsive
   - localizable
 - API (RESTful / JSON)
   - Swagger API documentation + Swagger UI
   - with endpoints to query/maintain user accounts
   - with endpoints to query/maintain entry types & entry activities
   - with endpoints to query/maintain entries
+  - with endpoints to export entries as CSV

 ## Installation